EMERGING SCIENTIST COMPETITION

 The Forage Spokesperson Contest is one of the most popular and informative sessions at the annual AFGC conference.
 Individual farmers are nominated by state affiliate councils to present at the national conference.
 Each producer is asked to develop a 15-minute presentation which gives an overview of their farming operation.
 Emphasis is typically placed upon how forage management contributes to the overall farm objectives and marketing.
 An additional five minutes are then reserved for questions from judges and the audience.
 A diverse panel of judges comprised of producers, industry representatives and government agency employees score the producers on criteria including innovativeness, practical application of sound principles, communication skill and enthusiasm.
 We request that no video be used in the presentation as this impedes our ability to record the presentation.

 The National Youth in Forage Essay focuses on essays written about anything pertaining to grazing management, including but not limited to, personal experiences in grazing management, observation or explanation of grazing practices, livestock management on pasture, fencing or other equipment related to grazing management, plant or animal species response to grazing management, or any other subject matter related to grazing management.
-There are two age categories for participants—14 and under, and 14-18.
+There are two categories for participants—6th-9th Grade, and 10th-12th Grade.
 Essays must be original composition of the entrants and can either by typed or legibly hand written.

 - Photographs are submitted electronically, printed as an 8 x 10, framed and put on display during the annual conference.